wolfgangB33r/GraphIT/README.md

 # GraphIT
-GraphIT: MVP for visualizing the new Dynatrace extensible entity type topology in a generic graph
+GraphIT: Demo app for visualizing the new Dynatrace extensible entity type topology in a generic graph

 ![GraphIT](/screenshot.png)